naduncalcey/pokemon-tcg-app/README.md

 🔍 **Search and Filter:** Easily search for your favorite Pokémon cards using our intuitive search feature.
 Filter cards based on sets, types, and more!

+🔍 **Search Pokemon TCG Sets:** Easily search for your favorite Pokémon card sets using our intuitive search feature.
+Filter cards based on sets, types, and more!

 📈 **Smooth Scrolling:** Enjoy a smooth and delightful scrolling experience throughout the app, ensuring a seamless interaction.

 🎉 **Interactive Card Grid:** Explore a beautiful grid of Pokémon cards.
 Toggle between list and grid views to match your preferred browsing style.